FasterXML/smile-format-specification/smile-specification.md

 * Literals (simple, non-structured)
     * `0x20`: "" (empty String)
+        * NOTE: empty String values MUST be always encoded as this token and not using other String value types (or back references)
     * `0x21`: null
     * `0x22` / `0x23`: `false` / `true`
 * Numbers: